 I have a ticket issue – who do I get in touch with?

 There’s a problem with my tickets or I don’t need them anymore.
-Talk to Natalya Greenwood who will see what she can do! email@example.com
+Talk to Natalya Greenwood firstname.lastname@example.org or Sandra Hansen email@example.com who will see what they can do!